 Notice a pattern emerging?
 Romance!
 I would relentlessly escape into the glorious romantic fantasy these vehicles offered.
 Yet all these obsessions were a distraction from something bigger.
 Pursuing Sue Perkins – as the character in my show does – isn’t just about everyone’s fave Bake Off presenter; it's also about how my constant pursuit of an alternative reality seemed like the answer to my problems.

 Substance abuse began creeping into my life when I was 18.
 It was another, stronger way of escaping and helped me to feel with the same intensity that I’d seen in all the great love stories I’d grown up on.
 But relying on substances to cope with my emotional world led to a demise in all aspects of my life.

-By my late 20s, many of the relationships and friendships I had nurtured were codependent or doused with a heavy dose of drama.
-Nearly always ending in calamity.
-I was early on in my career but damaged plenty of professional opportunities by consistently being late, not showing up at all for auditions and jobs, or I arrived nursing a hangover and away with the fairies.
+By my late 20s, many of the relationships and friendships I had nurtured were toxic, codependent or laced with never-ending drama.
+They nearly always ended in calamity.
+I was early on in my career but damaged plenty of professional opportunities by consistently being late or sometimes never showing up at all for auditions and jobs.
+Or because I arrived nursing a hangover, away with the fairies.

 But I was functioning.
 I wasn’t homeless, I wasn’t on the street.
 Surely I didn’t have a real problem?